International students

 2023 International Fee Schedules

-2022 International Fee Schedules
+2024 International Fee Schedules

 Please also refer to NIDA's International Students Fee Policy including refunds.

-- International students must also ensure they have the financial resources to cover the cost of living while in Australia, as international students are not eligible for Australian government student financial assistance.
+International students must also ensure they have the financial resources to cover the cost of living while in Australia, as international students are not eligible for Australian government student financial assistance.

-- International full fee paying students are not eligible for public transport concession, unless they are receiving an Australian Government scholarship.
+International full fee-paying students are not eligible for public transport concession, unless they are receiving an Australian government scholarship.

-- International students accepted into NIDA are responsible for all arrangements concerning entry into and residence in Australia.
+International students accepted into NIDA are responsible for all arrangements concerning entry into and residence in Australia.
 This includes visas and health insurance.
 Please go to the Australian Department of Immigration and Border Protection for further information.

-- We estimate that you need approximately AUD$20,000 to cover living expenses in Sydney for each year of study.
+We estimate that you need approximately AUD$20,000 to cover living expenses in Sydney for each year of study.

-- In addition, we recommend that you have at least AUD$2000 when you arrive to cover the initial costs of books, rental bond, and furniture.
+In addition, we recommend that you have at least AUD$2000 when you arrive to cover the initial costs of books, rental bond and furniture.

-- These figures do not include large household items (such as a refrigerator) or a car.
+These figures do not include large household items (such as a refrigerator) or a car.
 We recommend that you use public transport, as owning a car can be expensive and there is very limited parking near NIDA.

-- International students are required to demonstrate and/or declare to the Department of Immigration and Border Protection that they have genuine access to sufficient funds to be granted a Student visa.
+International students are required to demonstrate and/or declare to the Department of Immigration and Border Protection that they have genuine access to sufficient funds to be granted a student visa.
 For more details see the Study in Australia website.

-Education Services for Overseas Students (ESOS) Framework
+The Education Services for Overseas Students (ESOS) Framework protects your rights and responsibilities as an international student studying in Australia.

 The ESOS Act is Australian government legislation that sets consistent standards for education providers that offer courses to international students.